PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "WHAT!"

 "Yes, yes, my good man, that is justice.
 He has had one of yours, so you must have one of his.
-An eye for an eye and a ewe for a ewe, you see."
+An eye for an eye and a ewe for a ewe.
+Yes, that has the ring of justice to it.
+Symmetry."
 The Duke said, feeling awfully proud of himself.
 But by the look on the goatherd's face, he could see that his legal acumen was lost on the man.

 The Chamberlain continued to cough.
-The Duke became worried about how might talk his way out of his ruling without seemingly he he was contradicting himself.
-The Duke, was aware of, vaguely, that he was not the sharpest arrow in the quiver.
+The Duke became worried about how he might talk his way out of his ruling without seeming that he was contradicting himself.
+The Duke, was aware, vaguely, that he was not the sharpest arrow in the quiver.
 But he was straight on one point: The only mortal sin a person in power might truly commit was seeming to contradict themselves.

 He couldn't understand where he had gone wrong?
-What taboo had he crossed.
+What taboo had he crossed?
 It was a perfectly logical verdict.
 He was a perfectly logical ruler.
-And why did ruler's have to explain themselves to their subjects anyway?
+And why did rulers have to explain themselves to their subjects anyway?
 Maybe it was just Dukes.
 He was pretty sure if he was a King he wouldn't have had to explain himself to anyone.

 Just has he was thinking that, a Wizard appeared in the great hall.
 And this is not to say he made an entrance.
 One minute there was an empty space on the cold stone floor and the next, there he stood.
-Shaven Pate, black robes dark circles under his eyes, strange stains underneath his fingertips -- one moment he wasn't there, and the next, he was.
+Shaven pate, black robes, dark circles under his eyes, strange stains underneath his fingernails -- one moment he wasn't there, and the next, he was.
 The Wizard Appeared.

 There was a gasp as those in the great hall, jumped back from the man who had appeared in their midst.
 Nonplussed, the Chamberlain said, "A man appearing from nowhere!"

-The Wizard looked at the Chamberlain sharply and hissed, "My name is Almont Dimsbury."
+The Wizard looked at the Chamberlain sharply and hissed, "My name is Alston Dimsbury."

 "Dimsbury, A wizard of considerable evil," the Chamberlain said.
-But the wizard's look darkened and more imaginative people in the crowd would later swear that they saw flames forming deep in the Wizard's pupils.
+But the wizard's look darkened and more imaginative people in the crowd believed that they saw flames forming in the Wizard's eyes.

 "…who's reputation is much maligned," the Chamberlain added diplomatically.

-"Yes, enough, that's quite enough" said the Duke.
-"Wizard's, you will simply have to wait your turn."
+"Yes, enough, that's quite enough," said the Duke.
+"Wizard, you will simply have to wait your turn."

 "Oh," said the Wizard.
 "I hope this isn't convenient for you.
 I *am* sorry.
 Pray, continue with your amusements.
 My time is of little consequence."
 He punctuated his sentence with a wave of his hand that turned the cross-eyed goatherd in a rather lovely-looking brown and white nanny goat.
 This time, even the Chamberlain gasped in fear.